- Read our review guidelines

 1: Earth Pak Waterproof Dry Bag

-The Earth Pak Dry Bag is a waterproof dry bag that comes in a range of sizes from 10 liters up to 40 liters, meaning you can choose the size that’s best suited to your activity.
+The Earth Pak Dry Bag is a waterproof dry bag that comes in a range of gear capacity sizes, from 10 up to 40 liters, meaning you can choose the size that’s best suited to your outdoor activities.

-The cylindrical bag is crafted with 500 denier PVC, giving it its waterproof exterior, and it closes at the top by folding it over before being secured with buckle straps.
+The cylindrical dry sack is crafted with extremely durably 500 denier PVC, giving it its waterproof exterior, unmatched durability, and it closes at the top by folding it over before being secured with buckle straps.
 It’s designed to keep your belongings inside dry, even if the bag falls overboard.
 It’s also built to float.

-The Earth Pak bag also comes with a waterproof phone case that can give additional protection to your cellphone whether it’s inside your bag or loose on the deck.
+The Earth Pak bag also comes with a waterproof phone pouch that can give additional protection to your cellphone whether it’s inside your bag or loose on the deck, for hassle free storage.

 2: Freegrace Waterproof Dry Bags (Set Of 3)

-The Freegrace Waterproof Dry Bags come in a set of three, including a dry bag, a waterproof waist pouch and a waterproof phone case.
-You can choose from a range of sizes for the dry bag, from 5 liters up to 35 liters, which all come with the additional pouch and phone case.
+The Freegrace quality dry bags come in a set of three, including a dry bag, a waterproof waist pouch and a waterproof phone case.
+You can choose from a range of sizes for these durable bags, from 5 liters up to 35 liters, which all come with the additional pouch and phone cover.

 The waist pouch features a similar closure but with a triple seal and, as long as the seals are completely closed, it’s built to be submerged under water.
 It can be ideal for keeping your phone or wallet safe while kayaking, paddle boarding or other outdoor adventures.

 The dry bag is made from 500 denier tarpaulin for added durability and each size features a single adjustable shoulder strap, except the largest size which benefits from backpack straps.